abhilak/javascript-compiler/README.md

 # Flow
 - JSlexer defines a debug instance and a lexer instance.
-- The lexer and parser instance of debug are used by parser to parse the program and create a ST and TAC.
-- Now codeGen only used this ST and TAC to generate code.
+- parser defines a ST, TAC and parser instance.
+- runTime define a RTC which uses all of the above.

+# Usage
+- run make
+- ./runTime.py <testFileName>